Scholar Support Hub

 Verbatim Copying

-Lorem ipsum dolor sit amet.
-Directly reproducing another author's words without quotation marks and attribution — the most clear-cut form of plagiarism.
+Directly reproducing another author's words without quotation marks and proper attribution the most clear-cut and easily detectable form of academic plagiarism.

 Example: Pasting a paragraph from a published article into your own paper and presenting it as your writing.